napalu/goopt/v2/README.md

 While `goopt` handles the basics with ease, its real strength lies in providing sophisticated features that solve common, complex CLI development challenges out of the box.

 *   **Adaptive Help System:** Move beyond static help text. `goopt` features an **adaptive help system** that automatically chooses the best display style (`flat`, `grouped`, `compact`, `hierarchical`) based on your CLI's complexity.
-Its **interactive help parser** allows users to query for help on specific topics (e.g., `myapp --help globals`, `myapp --help --search "database"`), providing a vastly superior user experience.
+Its **interactive help parser** allows users to query for help on specific topics(e.g., `myapp --help globals`, `myapp --help --search "database"`), providing a superior user experience.
+Plus, intelligent "did you mean?" suggestions help users recover from typos.
 *   **Powerful, Composable Validation:** No tedious input validation boilerplate. `goopt`'s validation engine allows you to define validation rules directly in your struct tags.
 Compose built-in validators (`email`, `port`, `range`) with custom logic and logical operators (`oneof`, `all`, `not`) to create robust and readable validation for your flags.
 *   **Lifecycle Management with Execution Hooks:** Implement cross-cutting concerns cleanly with a powerful pre- and post-execution hook system.
 Perfect for handling authentication, setting up database connections, logging metrics, or ensuring resource cleanup, hooks can be applied globally or to specific commands, giving you full control over the command lifecycle.
 *   **First-Class Internationalization (i18n):** i18n is a core feature of `goopt`.
-Use `descKey` tags to reference translations, and let the included `goopt-i18n-gen` tool automate the entire workflow—from auditing your code for missing keys to generating type-safe message constants that eliminate runtime errors.
+Use `descKey` and `nameKey` tags to translate descriptions and names, enjoy automatic RTL language support, locale-aware number/date formatting, and regional variants (e.g., Swiss German).
+The included `goopt-i18n-gen` tool automates the entire workflow—from auditing your code for missing keys to generating type-safe message constants that eliminate runtime errors.

 ## Key Features